 Get the little ones involved by teaching them about the dietary needs of wildlife and the dangers that they face from things such as roads, changing seasons, and urban predators.

 8. Get into the habit of cycling or walking

 It can be all too easy to fall into the trap of driving your children to school, to friends’ houses, or to after school clubs.
 Whilst modern life is more hectic than ever, with less time on our hands than we would like, try to switch one or more car journeys a week by walking or cycling to your destination with your child (with the bonus of getting fit in the process!).

 9. Cook up an eco-friendly storm

-There are huge problems caused by the way in which the USA shops for groceries – vegetables and fruit shipped from around the world, ‘wonky’ veg immediately rejected by shops and packaging that is far from all recyclable are just a few of the issues associated with the average shop.
+There are huge problems caused by how the USA shops for groceries – vegetables and fruit shipped from around the world, ‘wonky’ veg immediately rejected by shops, and packaging that is far from all recyclable are just a few of the issues associated with the average shop.
 Help your child in understanding these issues by shopping for a single meal with a low carbon footprint.
-Walk to the store, shop for loose veg that has been grown locally and choose other ingredients that come in recyclable packaging.
+Walk to the store, shop for loose veg that has been grown locally, and choose other ingredients that come in recyclable packaging.

 10. Turn it off

 Help your child in understanding the impact of light or tap left on by illustrating how much energy or water is wasted over the course of a year – you can demonstrate this by showing which toy could be powered, and for how long, and using containers to fill with water.